 - 1. Study the syntax, semantics and features of Java Programming Language - 2.
 Learn the method of creating Multi-threaded programs and handle exceptions - 3.
 Learn Java features to create GUI applications & perform event handling - 4.
-Learn basics of Java Data Base Connectivity
+Learn basics of Java Data Base Connectivity.

-1. a) Write a Java program that prints all real and imaginary solutions to the quadratic equation $ax^2 + bx + c = 0$.

-Read in a, b, c and use the quadratic formula.

-- b) Write a Java program that find prime numbers between 1 to n. - c) Write a Java Program that find the factorial of a number - 2. a) Write a java program that print the fibonacci series for a give number.

-b) Write a Java program that checks whether a given string is a palindrome or not.
-Ex: MADAM is a Palindrome.

-c) Write a Java program for sorting a given list of names in ascending order.
+- 1. a) Write a Java program that prints all real and imaginary solutions to the quadratic equation $ax^2 + bx + c = 0$.
+Read in a, b, c and use the quadratic formula. - b) Write a Java program that find prime numbers between 1 to n. - c) Write a Java Program that find the factorial of a number - 2. a) Write a java program that print the fibonacci series for a give number. - b) Write a Java program that checks whether a given string is a palindrome or not.
+Ex: MADAM is a Palindrome. - c) Write a Java program for sorting a given list of names in ascending order.

-d) Write a Java program to make frequency count of vowels, consonants, special symbols, digits, words ina given text.
+d) Write a Java program to make frequency count of vowels, consonants, special symbols, digits, words in a given text.

-3. a) Write a java program to split a given text file into n parts.
-Name each part as the name of the original filefollowed by .part<n> where n is the sequence number of the part file b) Write a Java program that reads a file and displays the file on the screen, with a line number before eachline.

-- b) Write a java program to convert an ArrayList to an Array. - c) Write a java program to find and replace pattern in given file c) Write a Java program that displays the number of characters, lines and words in a text file.

-4.a)Write a Java program that reads a file name from the user, then displays information about whether thefile exists, whether the file is readable, whether the file is writable, the type of file and the length of the file in bytes.
+- 3. a) Write a java program to split a given text file into n parts.
+Name each part as the name of the original file followed by .part<n> where n is the sequence number of the part file - b) Write a java program to convert an ArrayList to an Array. - c) Write a java program to find and replace pattern in given file - 4. a)Write a Java program that reads a file name from the user, then displays information about whether the file exists, whether the file is readable, whether the file is writable, the type of file and the length of the file in bytes.